omtripathi786/flask_autocomplete/README.md

 # flask_autocomplete
-Use case (POC) with flask and jquery for text auto complete
+Use case (POC) with flask and jquery for text auto complete for country only

 ## Steps to create a working environment
 1. Install [Miniconda](https://conda.io/miniconda.html)